-ExperiencesNature & AdventureSeaweed season is like an underwater field in Quy Nhon
+ExperiencesNature & AdventureSeaweed season like an underwater field in Quy Nhon

 Nature & Adventure

-Seaweed season is like an underwater field in Quy Nhon
+Seaweed season like an underwater field in Quy Nhon

 Translated by Bing

-From May 5 to 7, photographers again return to Hon Dry Island, in Nhon Hai fishing village (Quy Nhon, Binh Dinh) to "hunt for apricot seaweed".
+From May to July, photographers come to Hon Kho Island, in Nhon Hai fishing village (Quy Nhon, Binh Dinh) to "hunt for dreams".

-The series was taken by photographer Dang Van Hai (living in Phu Cat, Binh Dinh).
-Traveling and capturing beautiful moments in each passing place has been a long-time favorite of the 29-year-old photographer.
-In the picture, apricot algae in Nhon Hai fishing village seen from above.
+The photo series was made by photographer Dang Van Hai (living in Phu Cat, Binh Dinh).
+Traveling and capturing beautiful moments in each place she sets foot in is a long-time favorite of this 29-year-old photographer.
+In the picture, the apricot seaweed in Nhon Hai fishing village seen from above.

-This photo of the 2021 apricot season brought many international awards for this photographer.
+The 2021 apricot season photo brought many international awards to this photographer.

-"To get good photos, in addition to choosing the camera angle, the timing of the season also has to monitor the tides and wind.
-If you want a good photo, you must take it when the water is calm, the tide is low and especially there is no wind.
-Thus, the new algae is exposed a lot and clearly sees the color of the seaweed," he shared his experience.
+"To get beautiful photos, in addition to choosing the camera angle, you also have to monitor the tides and wind when the season is out.
+If you want a beautiful photo, you have to take it when the water is calm, the tide is low and there is especially no wind.
+Thus, the new seaweed is revealed a lot and the color of the seaweed can be clearly seen," he shared his experience.

-Apricot often lives clinging to coral reefs, reefs.
-When a tree is long, it overflows to the surface of the water.
-Many such trees create impressive golden seaweed beaches right on the sea.
+Apricot seaweed often lives clinging to coral reefs and reefs.
+When a seaweed grows long, it overflows to the surface of the water.
+Many such trees create impressive golden seaweed beds right on the sea.

-Apricot algae appears from May 5 to 7, creating a beautiful scene like a "golden field" under the clear blue sea.
-On the other hand, apricot algae is also a source of "seasonal" income for fishermen here.
+Apricot seaweed appears from May to July, creating a beautiful scene like a "golden field" under the clear blue sea.
+On the other hand, apricot seaweed is also a "seasonal" source of income for fishermen here.

-Apricot algae is a natural gift preferential for Quy Nhon.
-It is harvested for export or medicine, as fertilizer.
-However, the overexploitation of apricot algae also adversely affects the reproduction of some aquatic species.
+Apricot seaweed is a natural gift for Quy Nhon.
+It is harvested for export or to make medicines and fertilizers.
+However, the overexploitation of apricots also adversely affects the reproduction of some aquatic species.

-"I first shot apricot in May 2021.
-If I had to comment, I found it a better time than this year.
-I was paddling SUP when I suddenly spotted the shoal through the drone," he said.
+"I first photographed apricots in May 2021.
+If I have to comment, I see that time is more beautiful than this year.
+At that time, I was paddling SUP when I suddenly discovered a seaweed through a flycam device," he said.

-Sharing with the reporter, this photographer commented that the dream is also beautiful but the most beautiful is still to admire through photos.
-The wide camera angle of the new drone highlights a large area, filled with the yellow hue of dreamweed.
+Sharing with reporters, this photographer commented that dreaming is also beautiful on the outside, but the most beautiful is still admiring through photos.
+The wide camera angle of the new drone highlights a large area, filled with the golden color of the seaweed.

-The most effective "dragon hunting" equipment is drones to take wide-angle photos.
-If you prefer, you can use the action camera to dive to capture coral reefs and underwater algae.
+The most effective equipment for "hunting" is a drone to take wide-angle photos.
+If you like, you can use the action camera to dive to capture the coral reefs and underwater seaweed.

 According to Zing